Facing intoxication charges is distressing, and a conviction can have a lasting impact on your ability to drive, work, and hold professional licenses.

 PUNISHMENT

-As a second-degree felony, intoxication manslaughter carries a punishment range of 2 to 20 years in prison and a fine up to a $10,000.
+As a second-degree felony, intoxication manslaughter carries a punishment range of 2 to 20 years in prison and a fine up to $10,000.

 DEFENSE STRATEGY